 Beginning on Sunday, September 29, 2019 at 9:08 p.m. through 10:04 a.m. on Monday, September 30, 2019, various members of the University of North Carolina System office, including Interim President Dr. William L. Roper, and the East Carolina University ("ECU") Board of Trustees received a series of emails from johnqpublicatecu@gmail.com (the "Emails") regarding allegations about ECU Interim Chancellor Dan Gerlach ("Gerlach").
-One email included a narrative and a Dropbox link to photos and videos (the "Images", which are attached as Exhibit A) of Gerlach in at least one bar.2 This email's accompanying narrative made several allegations about Gerlach's behavior that night, including that Gerlach engaged in sexual conduct in public and made inappropriate remarks.
-Several media outlets also received emails, which
+One email included a narrative and a Dropbox link to photos and videos (the "Images", which are attached as Exhibit A) of Gerlach in at least one bar.
+This email's accompanying narrative made several allegations about Gerlach's behavior that night, including that Gerlach engaged in sexual conduct in public and made inappropriate remarks.
+Several media outlets also received emails, which included some or all of the Images.
+This Firm was contacted around September 30 and subsequently engaged by the Board to conduct an investigation into the events of September 25 (and 26), as well as the other claims about that night, as alleged in the Emails.

-2 As of the morning of October 1, 2019, this Dropbox link had been deactivated and could no longer be accessed.
+&lt;sup>2 As of the morning of October 1, 2019, this Dropbox link had been deactivated and could no longer be accessed.
 We did not have access to this link when active.